 First is the simplicity of the design, meaning it is easy to build and costs little for materials.

 It is safe for the animal.
-As the diagram shows there is no side in the head crush, so that when the gate is opened the animal simply falls out with no risk of. strangling the beast.
+As the diagram shows there is no side in the head crush, so when the gate is opened, the animal simply falls out with no risk of. strangling the beast.